Hawaii-Smart-Energy-Project/Forest-City-Military-Community-Energy-Audit/README.md

 Forest City Military Community Energy Audit
 ===========================================

+Daniel Zhang, Software Developer

+## Overview

+This software provides automated data operations for a collection of energy monitoring devices installed at the Forest City Military Community.

+Using this software will require appropriate modification based on your system configuration.
+It is licensed under a BSD license contained in the repository.

+### Features

-The software downloads eGauge data using the eGauge web API.
+* Downloads eGauge data using the eGauge web API.

-The data is then parsed and uploaded to a data store (PostgreSQL 9.1).
+* Data is then parsed and uploaded to a data store (PostgreSQL 9.1).

 The software is written in Perl 5 and designed for automatic operation through a cron job.

+## Configuration

+Configuration is provided by a text file.
+An example is listed here.

+# Config file for eGauge Automatic Data Services
+#
+# @author Daniel Zhang

+    fc_dbname = "fcphase3"
+    data_dir = "/usr/local/egauge-automatic-data-services/egauge-data-download"
+    insert_table = "energy_autoload_new"
+    loaded_data_dir = "/usr/local/egauge-automatic-data-services/data-that-has-been-loaded"
+    invalid_data_dir = "/usr/local/egauge-automatic-data-services/invalid-data"
+    db_pass = "PASSWORD"
+    db_user = "USERNAME"
+    db_host = "IP.ADDRESS.OR.HOSTNAME"
+    db_port = "5432"

+Data is downloaded to data_dir.
+It is inserted to insert_table and archived in loaded_data_dir.
+If the data cannot be successfully loaded, then the data is stored in invalid_data_dir.

+## Cron Job

+Here is an example crontab that handles running the entire process.

+    MAILTO=USER@IP.ADDRESS.OR.HOSTNAME
+    20 * * * * /usr/local/egauge-automatic-data-services/bin/runWithEnvGetEgaugeData.sh

+## Database Schema

+A copy of the database schema is provided.

+## Dependencies

+The following Perl modules are used.

+1. Getopt::Long
+2. Config::General
+3. DBI
+4. DBD::Pg